Colin (horse)

-Colin (1905 – 1932) was an undefeated champion American Thoroughbred racehorse who won all his 15 races including the 1908 Belmont Stakes and was the 1907 and 1908 Horse of the Year as well as the 1907 Champion Two-Year-Old Male and 1908 Champion 3-Year-Old Male and was inducted into the National Museum of Racing and Hall of Fame.
+Colin (1905 – 1932) was an undefeated champion American Thoroughbred racehorse who won all 15 of his races, including the 1908 Belmont Stakes.
+He was the 1907 and 1908 Horse of the Year as well as the 1907 Champion Two-Year-Old Male and 1908 Champion 3-Year-Old Male and was inducted into the National Museum of Racing and Hall of Fame.

 In 1907, he swept the major two-year-old stakes races including the Belmont Futurity and Champagne Stakes and was the consensus Horse of the Year.
 His three-year-old campaign was cut short by injury but he was still Horse of the Year based on his three wins including the Belmont Stakes.
 As a sire, he suffered from fertility problems but still sired multiple stakes winners.

 Colin was inducted into the National Museum of Racing and Hall of Fame in 1956.
 In the Blood-Horse magazine List of the Top 100 Racehorses of the 20th Century, he was ranked number 15.

-Pedigree
+Background

 Colin was a brown stallion with one white sock, one pastern, one partial fetlock, and a blaze and snip on his face.
 He was foaled in 1905 at Castleton Stud in Kentucky and was owned by London-born financier James R. Keene.
 Colin was from the third crop of foals by the stakes winner and leading sire Commando (by Domino), who had been bred by James Keene.
 Colin's dam was the English stakes-winning Pastorella (GB), by Springfield.
 She had been imported to the US by Marcus Daly and was purchased by Keene in 1901.